 Jimi Hendrix was born in Seattle, Washington, on November 27, 1942.
 His mother named him John Allen Hendrix and raised him alone while his father, Al Hendrix, was off fighting in World War II.
 When his mother became sick from alcoholism, Hendrix was sent to live with relatives in Berkeley, California.
 When his father returned from Europe in 1945 he took back Hendrix, divorced his wife, and renamed him James Marshall Hendrix.
 When Jimi was 13 his father taught him to play an acoustic guitar.
 In 1959 Jimi dropped out of high school and enlisted in the U.S. Army, but soon became disenchanted with military service.
 After he broke his ankle during a training parachute jump, he was honorably discharged.
 He then went to work as a sideman on the rhythm-and-blues circuit, honing his craft but making little or no money.
 Jimi got restless being a sideman and moved to New York City hoping to get a break in the music business.
 Through his friend Curtis Knight, Jimi discovered the music scene in Greenwich Village, which left indelible impressions on him.
 It was here that he began taking drugs, among them marijuana, pep pills and cocaine.

-If you would like this design on a coin other than the copper penny, or if you would like a specific date on the coin then please click here and head to our custom order contact form and we'll gladly provide you a quote.
+If you would like this design on a coin which isn't available from the drop down menu above, please click here and head to our 'custom' page, and we'll gladly provide you a quote.

 ***Please Note - If you are selecting a specific year for this pendant design, please take the time to check out our coin guide page (link opens in a new window) and check that the coin/year combination you desire is available.
 If the design does not keep the year of the coin intact, or if you have no preference, please ignore this option.